kyberdrb/clean_pacman_cache_dir/README.md

           std::string locallyInstalledVersion = alpm_pkg_get_version(pkg);
           auto package = std::make_unique<Package>(locallyInstalledVersion);

-   2. save each `package` to the packages with the name of the package being a text key and the `package` instance being the value (`map`?)
+   2. save each `package` to the packages with the filename of the package being a text key and the `package` instance being the value (`map`?)

           // structure declaration - before the iteration loop std::map<
-              std::string              // package name
+              std::string              // package filename
               std::unique_ptr<Package> // package instance
           > packages;